Improved DIQKD protocols with finite-size analysis: Introduction

 \subsection{Paper structure}

 In Sec.~\ref{sec:prelim}, we state the definitions and notation we use in this work.
-In Sec.~\ref{sec:prot}, we describe the main protocol we consider, and state the main theorem which bounds the finite-size keyrates (Theorem~\ref{th:DIQKD}).
+In Sec.~\ref{sec:prot}, we describe the main protocol we consider, and state the main theorem which bounds the finite-size keyrates (Theorem~\ref{th:DIQKD}), followed by presenting some plots of the resulting values.
 We give the security proof for this finite-size bound in Sec.~\ref{sec:finite}.
 In Sec.~\ref{sec:1rndbnd} we present the algorithm to compute the asymptotic keyrates (i.e.~the leading-order terms in Theorem~\ref{th:DIQKD}), and describe the resulting depolarizing-noise thresholds as well as an upper bound on these thresholds.
 Finally, in Sec.~\ref{sec:mods} we discuss several variations, such as a modified random-key-measurement protocol which bypasses the sifting factor, and security proofs against collective attacks instead of general attacks.